-City, county or state governments that provide transportation services must provide paratransit alternatives (such as Tri-Met’s LIFT system in the Portland area) to individuals who cannot use fixed route services, such as public buses, because of a disability or other serious health condition.
+City, county or state governments that provide transportation services must provide paratransit alternatives (such as Tri-Met’s LIFT system in the Portland area) to individuals who cannot use fixed route services (such as public buses) because of a disability or other serious health condition.
 These alternative services must be comparable to the fixed route services.

 Any public transportation facility built after 1992 must be fully accessible.
 Existing rail stations generally must be accessible, but some key stations have an exemption from coverage of the law until as late as 2020.
 All newly purchased and leased bus and rail vehicles must be fully accessible.
 At a minimum, one car per train must be accessible.
 All Amtrak stations were supposed to be in full compliance with ADA regulations by the year 2015; however, only 18 stations reported being compliant as of 2015.

 Air travel is regulated under different federal laws, specifically the Air Carrier Access Act and its regulations.
 As with other public transportation available to the traveling public, airlines are generally prohibited from discriminating on the basis of disability in air travel, and they are required to accommodate the needs of passengers with disabilities in their facilities and in their aircraft.

 If you believe a public transit system has violated your rights under the law, you can file a complaint with the transit agency, with the Federal Transit Agency, the federal Department of Justice, or file a private lawsuit.